shadowezz/Productiv/docs/UserGuide.md

 ### Saving the data

-Productiv data are saved in the hard disk automatically after any command that changes the data.
+*Productiv* data are saved in your computer's hard disk automatically after any command that changes it.
 There is no need to save manually.

 --------------------------------------------------------------------------------------------------------------------